smitsgit/AndroidCourse/README.md

 * okhttp
 * retrofit
 * butterknife
+* realm

 ### Basic todo app
+* Understanding the app architecture
+* building the layout
+* storing the todos
+* Ability to add / edit / delete and complete the todos
+* Exploring the designs

 ### Basic Weather app
+* Understanding Rest api
+* Interacting with the api
+* Best practices followed for the communication
+* Storing the json into models
+* updating the UI accordingly

 # Resources for further exploration
 - We will provide you enough resources to make yourself comfortable to begin your journey down the awesomeness on your own with community support